Last updated 31st July, 2025

 There are a number of factors that will influence the cost and the timeframe that the window cleaning service will take, including things such as...

-Typically, for a 3-bedroom semi-detached home you can expect to pay in the region of £10 - £25 for windows and doors to be cleaned.
-This would take roughly 1 – 2 hours (depending on accessibility and level of dirtiness) for a window cleaner to complete.
+Typically, for a 3-bedroom semi-detached home you can expect to pay in the region of £20 to £35 for windows and doors to be cleaned, taking roughly 1 – 2 hours for a window cleaner to complete (depending on accessibility and how dirty they are).
+Although the cost is likely to be higher for larger properties and also take longer to clean.

 There are two main methods used in window cleaning: traditional window cleaning and water-fed pole cleaning.